-92. The applicant does not dispute that statutory provisions governing the retention and storage of communications data have been officially published and are thus accessible to the public.

-Yet, the applicant notes that the Minister of Justice proclaimed by letter of 29 January 2021 (exhibit 6) that the Act on Data Retention could not be enforced, but was nevertheless still in effect. (para 40, above).
+94. The applicant does not dispute that statutory provisions governing the retention and storage of communications data have been officially published and are thus accessible to the public.
+Yet, the applicant notes that the Minister of Justice proclaimed by letter of 29 January 2021 (exhibit 6) that the Executive Order on Data Retention could not be enforced, but was nevertheless still in effect (cf para 43, above).